 TWP is an advanced wood preservative registered by the EPA.
 Performance and longevity can vary though depending on the wood type, how the wood is prepped, the age of wood, and how the TWP is applied.
-We want everyone who has decided to use TWP to have the best possible results.
+We want everyone who has decided to use TWP 100, 1500, or 200 Series to have the best possible results.
 Continue Reading

 The TWP brand of exterior wood and deck stain has been around for over 2 decades.
 It is the only registered EPA wood preservative on the market today.
 It is made using only the best quality raw materials to offer superior wood protection.
 TWP Total Wood Preservative comes in several different series of formula.
 Knowing the differences can help you to make a more informed decision.
 Continue Reading